 For many expats, moving to a new city can be an exciting time, however, it can also be equally stressful.
 A common mistake that most expats make while moving to a place like Dubai, is that they often remain too focused on the logistical aspects, and ignore other equally important facets such as visa processing, cultural norms, and weather conditions.

 If shifting is a major bugbear for you, then you can certainly count on this ultimate guide for moving to Dubai.
 With this comprehensive plan, your transition will be seamless and stress-free.
-It will help dive into your brand-new life in Dubai with remarkable ease.
+It will help dive into your brand-new life as an expat in Dubai with remarkable ease.

 You can always reduce your relocation pressures by using companies that offer international removals such as My Baggage, Cadogan Tate and Internations.
 However, it is necessary to understand your relocation city’s custom rules.
 Often expats are surprised to learn that they are prohibited from bringing certain items to Dubai.
 A range of prohibited items from dog breeds (Pit Bulls and American Staffordshire Terriers, for example) to more than three months worth of personal medication are subject to the UAE’s customs clearance.
 The UAE also has very stringent drug policies.
 To avoid any run-in with the law, while importing controlled medications, you will need to procure a permit from the Ministry of Health and Prevention before arrival.
 Additionally, ensure that you do not carry any medicines such as Abilify, Akineton, Alghaphan, Prozac, for example, without a proper prescription.